lucas42/lucos_helloworld/README.md

 ## Running

 This should be run inside lucos_services.
 Like other services, it can be run standalone, but there's really not much point in that.

+## Deprecation
+This style of application configuration was only used lucos version 2, which has now been decomissioned.